Jonah Hex: The New 52

 After several adventures where Hex encounters other heroes such as John Constantine, Swamp Thing, and Superman while trying to find a way back home, Hex is horrified when he and Gina discover his preserved corpse on permanent display in a Wild West exhibition at the Metropolis Museum.
 Despodent and depressed, Hex is involved in a severe DUI accident that leaves him in a coma for over a month.
 Upon awakening, he finds that the doctors used 21st century medical technology to repair his ruined face and eye along with his injuries from the accident.
 Discharged from the hospital, Hex and Gina encounter Booster Gold, who is eager to undo his mistake.
-Although Hex tries to dissuade her, Gina insists on traveling with him to the 19th century.
+Although Hex tries to dissuade her, Gina insists on travelling with him to the 19th century.
 She soon dies while crossing the desert, and all Hex can do is bury her and move on.

 Soon after, Hex once again meets Tellulah Black, and discovers that he has been missing for about a year, during which time another man with similar injuries as his original appearance has taken on Hex's identity and has been using his notoriety to commit crimes and form his own gang.
 Realizing that this is the same man whose preserved body he saw in the future, Hex adopts the identity of "George Barrow", the man who has been on record as Hex's killer, and kills "Hex" before letting a pair of carnival showmen run off with the body.
 He and Tallulah then ride off into the sunset together.